 The Écomusée du Marais Salant: a place that’s literally the salt of the earth!

 Salt marshes are a key part of the landscape on the Ile de Ré.
 Despite this, the production of salt at one time had nearly ceased entirely here!
-Thanks to a programme aiming to promote this industry, young salt manufacturers have set up shop again, restoring abandoned salt marshes and keeping this age-old Ile de Ré tradition alive.
+Thanks to a programme aiming to promote this industry, young salt manufacturers have set up shop again.
+They restore abandoned salt marshes.
+Also, they keep this age-old Ile de Ré tradition alive.
 At the heart of the Loix peninsula you’ll discover all there is to know about the so-called ‘white gold’.
 After a visit to the écomusée here, which recounts the story of the salt-marshes, you’ll head out with a guide to walk around a working salt-marsh to find out how it operates, the salt-harvesting techniques that are used and all the secrets of the salt-manufacturing trade.
 You’ll also discover the plants that are native to this marshland in the shape of samphire, sea lavender, wild mustard and more…

 Marais aux Oiseaux de l’île d’Oléron

-This nature reserve, which is also home to some domesticated animals, is a place where you can get better acquainted with 600 creatures of some 40 different species.
-The walking trail wends through woodland and marsh, enabling you to really see the natural world at close quarters.
-After visiting the miniature educational farm – where kids, much to their delight, will be able to get up close to different domesticated animals – you’ll then have a chance to see wildlife in its natural habitat, including herons, white storks, egrets, and, with luck, the iconic kingfisher.
+This nature reserve is also home to some domesticated animals.
+It is a place where you can get better acquainted with 600 creatures of some 40 different species.
+The walking trail wends through woodland and marsh.
+It enable you to really see the natural world at close quarters.
+During visit the miniature educational farm, kids, much to their delight, will be able to get up close to different domesticated animals – you’ll then have a chance to see wildlife in its natural habitat, including herons, white storks, egrets, and, with luck, the iconic kingfisher.
 Get a ‘bird’s eye’ view from the observation tower with its splendid views over the Marais aux Oiseaux and the ancient salt marshes that extend into the distance.
 Pure magic.